vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 })();

 function exhaustive(x: never): never {
-    throw new Error("Unhandled animal kind in the system");
+    throw new Error("Unhandled metadata type in the system");
 }
 ```